 If you’ve ever needed to move your images or change catalogs in Lightroom, it can feel a little scary.
 That’s like ALL your work…what if something goes wrong?!?

 Relax!
 It’s much less scary and difficult than you’re imagining.
 With a few steps, you’ll be ready to go.
-Read on to learn how to move Lightroom Catalog to external hard drive.
+Read on to learn how to move a Lightroom Catalog to a hard drive.

 What is a Lightroom Catalog?